pruesinghnagra/so-svelte/README.md

 # Practise Template with Svelte, Parcel and TypeScript
-- Using Svelte with with Parcel.
+- Using Svelte with Rollup.
 Will also use Tailwind :)

 ### Plan
 - Make this a boilerplate